Z3rio/fivem-tstolua/README.md

 ## Setup

-To set this up, simply run `npm install` in the repository.
+To set this up, simply run `npm install` in the root of this repository, aswell as the `ui` folder.
 That will install all the node_modules for you.

 ### Production

-Building for production can be done using `npm run build`
+Building for production can be done using `npm run build`.

+Using it in the root folder would build all the `client`/`server`/`shared` scripts,

+Whilst using it in the `ui` folder would build the actual ui files.

 ### Development

 Setting up a "dev server" / listener can be done by using `npm run dev`.

-This means that the files will be automatically rebuilt upon being changed.
+Using this command in the root folder will run a dev-server for the actual `client`/`server`/`shared` files.

+Using this in the `ui` folder will create a local dev-server for the ui, just make sure to change the `ui_page`